getong/flutter_rust_bridge_tutorial/src/building-a-comprehensive-app/building-for-android.md

 Replace GradleException by FileNotFoundException
 ```

-If you've had NO problems with the 3rd party library _libsodium_, add at the bottom:
+If you've had NO problem with the 3rd party library _libsodium_, add at the bottom:

 ```
 [